Quick Answer

 What Does EPC Mean in Solar?

 EPC means Engineering, Procurement, and Construction.
-A solar EPC company accepts single-point responsibility for all three phases under one contract.
+In solar energy, an EPC contractor accepts single-point responsibility for all three phases under one contract.
 The owner signs one agreement and receives an operational plant.
+No separate contracts with designers, equipment vendors, or installation crews.

 | Phase | Solar-Specific Scope | Key Deliverable |